I helped a millet snack brand regroup its confused product range by returning to a story around five heritage SKUs.

 Shobha Ponnappa

-Get my fortnightly Brand Reframe newsletter.
-Smart insights, distilled thinking, and focused momentum to help your brand lead.
+You’ll also get my fortnightly Brand Reframe newsletter. with smart insights, distilled thinking, and focused ideas to help your brand.

 Just fill in the form to join.
-Get my newsletter and the guide shown alongside, all with several game-changing tips.
+Be part of our circle thriving on brand clarity, good judgement, and several game-changing tips.